fsouza/3dsp/README.markdown

 I tried to compile the 3DSP source available at [3DSP official page](http://www.3dsp.com.cn), but it didn't work with Ubuntu 10.10, so I made some changes in the code and it works :)

+First, you should install all dependencies:

+    $ sudo aptitude install build-essential linux-headers-`uname -r`

-Just clone this git repository and run Install\_3DSP.sh:
+With all dependencies satisfied, just clone this git repository and run Install\_3DSP.sh:

     $ git clone http://github.com/franciscosouza/3dsp.git
     $ cd 3dsp